Skip to main content

 • Quality and Accountability - establishing performance standards throughout the institution, developing measures to document effectiveness along with a commitment to continuous improvement in pursuit of excellence.

-• Collaboration and Collegiality - informing and involving members of the College community in discussion and problem-solving at all levels in an atmosphere marked by civility and cordiality conducted with respect for personal and professional differences remembering as well the value of humor and humility.
+• Collaboration and Collegiality - informing and involving members of the College community in discussion and problem solving at all levels in an atmosphere marked by civility and cordiality conducted with respect for personal and professional differences remembering the value of humor and humility as well.

-• Responsiveness to Diverse and Changing Community Needs - developing innovative and creative responses to the region’s dynamic economic, workforce, and social needs based on interactions with all segments of the community
+• Responsiveness to Diverse and Changing Community Needs - creating a positive culture that safeguards equity, inclusion, dignity, and respect for all while developing innovative and creative responses to the region’s dynamic economic, workforce and social needs based on interactions with all segments of the community.

 Vision

-Pennsylvania Highlands Community College will be a dominant higher education provider in west-central Pennsylvania - a catalyst for regional renewal - positioning our graduates to be recognized as highly competent, exceptional members of the community and workforce.
+Pennsylvania Highlands Community College will be a premier institution of higher education and a driving force in regional growth, positioning students to be recognized as highly competent and exceptional members of the community and workforce.

 Accreditation